 It’s my pleasure to welcome you to the new Biomedical Discovery and Commercialization (BDC) program.
 The program is the culmination of much planning for a multidisciplinary training program, concentrated in the biomedical sciences which equips graduates with strong discovery research skills, business acumen and a meaningful experiential connection to the Health Sciences sector.
 This innovative ‘4+1’ year Bachelor – Master program provides a unique entry point – level III of undergraduate studies – for students in the Health, Life, and Physical Sciences.
 Students in other programs may also be eligible to apply, depending on their educational background.

 Our goal is to position graduates for advanced training in the biomedical sciences and to become leaders in the health sciences, drug discovery and development sectors.
 Throughout its development we have been witness to tremendous interest in the new program from both students and industry.
-Accordingly, we’re anticipating strong demand.
-Thus we will implement the BDC program with an ambitious and accelerated timetable.
+Accordingly, due to strong demand we implemented the BDC program with an ambitious and accelerated timetable.

 In January 2015 we implemented an accelerated launch of the program with a small cohort, who completed an abbreviated third-year curriculum.
 These students are currently completing their Master’s of Biomedical Discovery and Commercialization degree, and will be beginning their Community Internships in January of 2017.
 I look forward to seeing the first Master’s class of 2017, graduate this summer.

 September 2015 marked an exciting time for the program as we welcomed our first full level III cohort.
 These third-year BDC students transferred from a diverse range of programs (e.g., Biochemistry, Biology, Chemistry, Life Science), which makes for an enriched classroom environment where students discuss problems from different perspectives.